Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Asymptotic Property of Rerandomization with Sample-size Dependent Mahalanobis Distance Criterion

 We first invoke the following regularity condition on the sequence of finite populations, which, by Theorem \ref{thm:berry_esseen_clt}, implies the Gaussian approximation for the difference-in-means of the outcome and covariates under the CRE.

 \begin{condition} As $n\rightarrow \infty$, the sequence of finite populations satisfies that $\gamma_n \rightarrow 0$. \end{condition} Recall the definition of $\gamma_n$ in \eqref{eq:gamma_n}.
 Condition \ref{cond:gamma_n} requires that, for sufficiently large sample size $n$, there are positive proportions of units in both treatment and control groups (i.e., $r_1 > 0$ and $r_0 > 0$), and the covariance matrix $\bs{V}$ in \eqref{eq:V} for the difference-in-means vector $(\hat{\tau}, \hat{\bs{\tau}}_{\bs{X}}^\top)^\top$ is nonsingular.
 The latter essentially requires that the covariates are not collinear, which can be guaranteed by our design, and that the potential outcomes cannot be pefectly explained by covariates, in the sense that the corresponding $R^2$ in \eqref{eq:R2} is strictly less than 1, which is likely to hold in most applications.
-Besides, as demonstrated in the Supplementary Material,
+Besides, as demonstrated in the Supplementary Material \citep{WLSupp2022},

-Thus, Condition \ref{cond:gamma_n} also implicitly requires that $K_n = o((nr_1r_0)^{2/7}) = o(n^{2/7})$, i.e., the number of covariates increases at most a polynomial rate of the sample size as $n$ goes to infinity.
-We defer more detailed discussion for Condition \ref{cond:gamma_n} to Section \ref{sec:reg_cond}.
+Thus, a necessary condition for Condition \ref{cond:gamma_n} is $K_n = o((nr_1r_0)^{2/7}) = o(n^{2/7})$, i.e., the number of covariates increases at most a polynomial rate of the sample size as $n$ goes to infinity.
+If the standardized finite population $\{\bs{S}_{\bs{u}}^{-1} (\bs{u}_i-\bar{\bs{u}}):1\le i\le n\}$ is coordinate-wise bounded, and the proportions of treated and control units $r_1$ and $r_0$ are bounded away from zero, then $K_n = o(n^{2/7})$ is also sufficient for Condition \ref{cond:gamma_n}; see the Supplementary Material \citep{WLSupp2022} for details.
+We defer more detailed discussions about Condition \ref{cond:gamma_n} to Section \ref{sec:reg_cond}.

 We then invoke the following regularity condition on the choice of the acceptable probability, which is coherent with our intuition that too small threshold can prevent asymptotic approximation for ReM based on Gaussian and constrained Gaussian distributions, as discussed in Section \ref{sec:recent_result}.